USAFA-ECE/ece281-book/book/ICE/ICE2.md

 (setup-vivado-project)=
 ## Setup Vivado Project

-You can create a Viavado project from scratch.
+You can create a Vivado project from scratch.
 This involves telling the suite about three types of files:

 - Design sources (`.vhd`)
 - Constraints (`.xdc`)